 Waterproof Case & Strap for Electronics

-If you plan to bring your phone or camera out on the slopes with you, we recommend investing in a good waterproof case to help protect it.
+If you plan to bring your phone or camera out on the mountain with you, we recommend investing in a good waterproof case to help protect it.
 Your smartphone can easily fall into the snow and get wet, leading to water damage and costly repairs or replacement.
 Plastic zipper bags also work in a pinch, but offer much less protection.

 While we’re on the subject of electronics, we also recommend finding a case for your camera or phone that allows you to add a strap.
-While it may seem like overkill, we’ve seen a lot of expensive electronics get dropped from ski lifts or hit the ground when someone loses their balance on the snow or ice.
+While it may seem like overkill, we’ve seen a lot of expensive electronics get dropped from the Heavenly Gondola or hit the ground when someone loses their balance on the snow or ice.
 A strap can come in handy when your smartphone or camera accidentally slips through your gloved hands.